 Yes, I was a fan.
 But I knew the possibility of getting Michelle Obama on board was slim to none.
 Again, I willed myself to try.

-‘Remember, Lucille – if you don’t try, you won’t know, came the swift, sage retort from my inner voice when I found reasons not to bother.
+‘Remember, Lucille, if you don’t try, you won’t know’, came the swift, sage retort from my inner voice when I found reasons not to bother.

-There was also a glimmer of hope I held on to – that Michelle Obama might be intrigued enough to make an exception for an unknown African female communications professional.
+There was also a glimmer of hope I held on to – that Michelle Obama might be intrigued enough to make an exception for an unknown female African communications professional.

 So I went online and quickly realised that I could only request an interview via a form.
-To stand out, I’d planned to send a hand-written letter via a courier service.
-But physical letters were prohibited – the website warned – due to safety concerns.
+To stand out, I’d planned to send a handwritten letter via a courier service.
+But physical letters were prohibited—the website warned—due to safety concerns.

 I composed a well-considered piece and made the online request.